Skip to main content

 What you'll study

-Develop your leadership knowledge, skills, and experience in quality improvement and patient safety, addressing the challenges of improving quality of care in clinical practice.
+This module builds your leadership knowledge, skills, and experience to keep patients safe.
+It addresses the challenges of improving quality of care in clinical practice.

-You'll evaluate your own leadership skills and the organisation you work within to explore and evaluate what impacts on the successful implementation of quality improvement (QI).
-You'll identify local priorities for QI that will make a difference to our healthcare systems, and develop skills to engage with frontline staff, patient, stakeholders and academia to encourage innovation.
+You'll review your own skills and organisation.
+This will help you understand what affects successful quality improvement (QI).
+You'll identify local priorities that make a real difference to healthcare systems.
+You'll also engage with staff, patients, and other stakeholders to support new improvements.

-• Change Theory and why people are reluctant to change.
+• Change theory and why people may resist change

-• Organisational and individual capability and competences required to lead strategic change within a dynamic health and social care environment
+• The skills and abilities needed to lead change in a fast-moving health and social care setting.

-You will explore various methods of risk assessment processes and examine key incidents and policies which shape the current National Patent Safety Agenda.
+You'll explore a range of risk assessment processes.
+You'll also look at key incidents and policies that shape the National Patent Safety Agenda.

 • History of blame cultures